dave-kennedy/Knockoff/README.md

         Programming (Night): <input data-mapping="skills.programming.night" type="text">
     </p>

-Of course, you can use constructors in your view model as well:
+You don't have to use object initializers to create your view model.
+This works just as well:

     function Person(name, level, race) {
         this.name = name;